There’s an old saying: The more things change, the more they stay the same.

-In 2012, most new bloggers look at the Problogger blog and think it rakes in the bucks, too.
+In 2012, most new bloggers look at the big blogs and think they raked in the bucks, too.

-It does, but only because Darren Rowse has built the blog into a business, selling advertising space and job listings and promoting his own infoproducts.
+Some might, but only because their owners have built the blogs into businesses, selling advertising space and job listings and promoting their own infoproducts.

-If you break Rowse’s income down, you’ll probably find that very little of it comes from the blog itself, it’s what he’s doing with his blog that brings in the money.
+If you break a-listers’ income down, you’ll probably find that very little of it comes from the blogs themselves, it’s what they’re doing with their blogs that bring in the money.

 Like the bloggers of 2004, successful bloggers are still earning very little money with their blogs.